VARIOUS ORGANIZATIONS, SOCIETIES & OTHER GROUPS WITH AN ANTARCTIC FOCUS

 Events / Activities: The major activities of the Captain Cook Society include the production of a quarterly journal; a biennial residential weekend; occasional day meetings; an annual auction; news of all Cook related events and publications; displays and lectures by members and invited guests; and support for many Cook activities.

-Publications: The journal of the Captain Cook Society is entitled "Cook's Log".
-First produced in 1975, it has been maintained as a quarterly journal in A4 format, issued free to all members.
+Publications: The society's main publication is called Cook's Log.
+First produced in 1975. it is published quarterly, in January, April, July and October, and sent to every member.
 The "Log" contains articles on many aspects concerning the life of James Cook and those associated with him.
 His ships; the many places he visited and flora and fauna seen; portraits and paintings by his artists; museums, monuments and statues.
-News of Cook-related events, book reviews and stamp issues linked to Cook, are regular columns.
-Many members contribute.
-In 1981, Volume 4 comprised 36 pages.
-In 1989, Volume 12 had 72 pages.
-In 1995, Volume 18 had 118 pages!
+News of Cook-related events, book reviews and stamp issues linked to Cook, are regular columns.This journal has grown in size dramatically over the years from 36 pages for the whole of 1981 to 192 pages for the whole of 2011.
+An index to the first 23 volumes (1976 to 2000) is available.

 Purpose / Focus:

-[From the Captain Cook Society brochure and website]
+[From the Captain Cook Society website]

 THE CAPTAIN SCOTT SOCIETY